Related event page

 Small touches make a housewarming feel thoughtful without adding much effort.
 A short house tour early in the party satisfies curiosity.
 A playlist running in the background fills awkward silences.
 Name tags or a casual sign-in can help when guests from different circles don't know each other.
 If you received housewarming gifts, a quick thank-you text the next day closes the loop and makes guests feel appreciated.

-Tip: Introduce guests from different friend groups to each other early — it's the one hosting move that consistently improves the vibe of a mixed-circle party.
+Tip: Introduce guests from different friend groups to each other early.
+It's the one hosting move that consistently improves the vibe of a mixed-circle party.

 The most common housewarming mistake is assuming a casual event doesn't need any response tracking.
 Without RSVPs, you're guessing on food, drinks, seating, and parking.
-A simple 'can you make it?' isn't formal — it's practical.
+A simple 'can you make it?' isn't formal, it's practical.
 Even a one-question RSVP gives you enough information to plan well.

 Sending invitations via text to some people, Instagram DM to others, and verbal invitations to a third group guarantees lost responses.
 Consolidate your invitations into one system so you have a single view of who was invited and who responded.
 This is especially important when your guest list spans multiple social circles.